colinaut/action-form/README.md

 ### Attributes

-* novalidate - sets novalidate on form when defined
+* novalidate - sets novalidate on form.
 * auto-error - automatically adds af-error elements for fields that require validation, unless there is already a matching af-error.
+* store - _Requires a id on the action-form._ stores all field values in local storage as `action-form-${id}` and refills fields on reload.
+Local storage is cleared after 'reset' or a successful 'submit'.

 ## Element Enhancements

 This element adds functionality to child elements based on special data attributes.

+* data-text - updates the textContent of the element with the value of the watched field (shows as a comma delimited string for a group of checkboxes).
 * data-if - show/hide based on named form field. `data-if="animal"` watches the field with name='animal' for changes.
 Groups of radio or checkboxes with the same name are matched against as an array.
 If the field has a value or is checked then the element is shown; otherwise the element is hidden using style.display="none" and disabled using the disabled attribute.
 NOTE: disabled attribute is really only useful for fields and fieldsets.
 You can specify the value you are interested in with the added attributes:
   * data-if-value - value to exact match against
   * data-if-not-value - value it is not